Non-separable Models with High-dimensional Data: Rearrangement Operator on A Local Process

 \section{Rearrangement Operator on A Local Process}

-{ The rearrangement operator has been previously studied by \cite{CFG10}, in which they required the underlying process to be tight to apply the continuous mapping theorem.
+The rearrangement operator has been previously studied by \cite{CFG10}, in which they required the underlying process to be tight to apply the continuous mapping theorem.
 However, the local processes encountered in our paper are not tight due to the presence of the kernel function.
 Therefore, the original results on the rearrangement operate cannot directly apply to our case.
-Instead, in this section, we extend the results in \cite{CFG10} and show that the linear expansion of the rearrangement operator is valid under general conditions, allowing for the underlying process not to be tight.}
+Instead, in this section, we extend the results in \cite{CFG10} to the case that the underlying process is not tight.

-{ Let $Q(t,v)$ be a generic monotonic function in $v\in \lbrack 0,1]$.
-The functional }${ \Psi }${ \ maps $Q(t,v)$ to $F(t,y)$ as follows:
+Let $Q(t,v)$ be a generic monotonic function in $v\in \lbrack 0,1]$.
+The functional $\Psi$ maps $Q(t,v)$ to $F(t,y)$ as follows:

-We want to derive a linear expansion of $\Psi (Q+s_{n}h_{n})-\Psi (Q)$ where $s_{n}\downarrow 0$ as the sample size $n\rightarrow \infty $ and $ h_{n}(t,v) $ is some perturbation function. }
+We want to derive a linear expansion of $\Psi (Q+s_{n}d_{n})-\Psi (Q)$ where $s_{n}\downarrow 0$ as the sample size $n\rightarrow \infty $ and $ d_{n}(t,v) $ is some perturbation function.